CianciarusoCataldo/modular-creator/docs/guide.md

 <br>

-Create your personal react web-app, in few minutes, and with a lot of configuration options
+Create your personal react web-app, in few minutes, and with a lot of plugins

 <br>